papis/papis/doc/source/shell_completion.rst

 a prefix, :confval:`prefix-only-completions` can be used.

-For example, ``zsh`` replaces the incomplete string with the longest common prefix of the suggested completions, which is not guaranteed to be longer or equal then the incomplete string.
+For example, ``zsh`` replaces the incomplete string with the longest common prefix of the suggested completions, which is not guaranteed to be longer than or equal to the incomplete string.
 To prevent losing the incomplete string, enable :confval:`prefix-only-completions`.